Contrary to popular belief, the decision to cap U.S. troop levels in Vietnam came months before the Tet Offensive of 1968.

 At this meeting, Westmoreland made the same argument to the president that he had made back in mid-1966 – he had to have reinforcements to make his search and destroy strategy work.
 Back then the president had given him the troops.
 This time, Johnson remained noncommittal.
 Westmoreland finished his meeting with Johnson by urging the president to grant his request for an additional 195,000 troops as soon as possible.
 He wanted the first 100,000 immediately and the second increment no later than July 1, 1968.
 The longer he went without the reinforcements, the longer the war would drag on.

 Westmoreland’s request for additional reinforcements for South Vietnam troubled officials in the Department of Defense’s Systems Analysis Office.
-Through an examination of battlefield statistics, the civilians in Systems Analysis learned that through a combination of in-country recruitment and infiltration down the Ho Chi Minh Trail, the Communists could lose a weekly total of 3,265 men and still fight on indefinitely at present levels.
+After an examination of battlefield statistics, the civilians in Systems Analysis learned that through a combination of in-country recruitment and infiltration down the Ho Chi Minh Trail, the Communists could lose a weekly total of 3,265 men and still fight on indefinitely at present levels.
 If the U.S. raised the Communist loss rate to 3,696 per week, which was the estimated peak loss rate possible with a U.S. force in South Vietnam of 670,000 troops (the approximate number of troops destined for South Vietnam under Westmoreland’s request), it would still take 10 years to drain the Communist manpower pool.
 But Systems Analysis determined that the attainment of a peak enemy loss rate of 3,696 per week for ten years in a row was a physical impossibility.
 U.S. units had not been able to keep enemy losses at peak levels for any sustained period of time in the previous two years.
 The best they could do was an average.
 Systems Analysis believed that Westmoreland’s optimal force of 670,000 would in the best-case scenario kill an average of 2,460 enemy per week, a number insufficient to eliminate current and future Communist forces.
 The DoD statisticians thought even that lower enemy killed-in-action average unlikely because, “The enemy can probably hold his losses (all causes) to about 2000 per week regardless of our force levels or operations.”

 One American official familiar with the Communist’s order of battle admitted that what the U.S. was really up against in Vietnam was the Vietnamese birth rate – which at the time was one of the highest in the world.
 In reality though, the United States was up against more than Vietnam’s birth rate.
 America’s single greatest problem in Vietnam was that no matter what it did on the field of battle in the South or in the skies above the North, it could not persuade a high enough percentage of Vietnam’s sons and daughters from joining either the Vietcong or the North Vietnamese Army.